Error Inhibiting Methods for Finite Elements: Block Finite Difference schemes

-Following \cite{zhang2003analysis} , we now look at the nodal presentation of the scheme, namely, we present the functions $u(x)$ and $v(x)$, at some nodes.
-When a linear element basis is used on equidistant grid, $x_{j-1/4}$ and $x_{j+1/4}$, $u(x)$ and $v(x)$ have the form
+Following \cite{zhang2003analysis}, we now look at the nodal presentation of the scheme; namely, we express the functions $u(x,t)$ and $v(x)$ at the nodes $(x_{j \pm 1/4}) $.
+When a linear element basis is used on an equidistant grid, $\varphi_{j-1/4}$ and $\varphi_{j+1/4}$, $u$ and $v$ have the form

 where